Paramount: A new pin on London’s foodie hotspots map

-If you are a Londoner, how many times did you stop and stare at the 60s skyscraper Centre Point above Tottenham Court Road station?
-Child of that brutalism that filled the city with unattractive concrete (think Barbican skyscrapers, National Theatre, Trellick tower…), on its top there are two things that should be seen: a very good restaurant and a hell of a view.
+If you are a Londoner, how many times have you stopped and stared at the 60s skyscraper Centre Point above Tottenham Court Road station?
+Child of a brutalist era that filled the city with unattractive concrete (think Barbican skyscrapers, National Theatre, Trellick tower…), on its top there are two things that should be seen: a very good restaurant and a hell of a view.

 We shall start with a precious tip: when you book, ask for a table by the window.
-As you wait to be seated, walk to the floor above to experience the viewing gallery, a 360 degrees area with a bar.
-No, it’s not one of those bars where they pester you to order, you can simply walk around and enjoy the amazing view from the heart of London.
+As you wait to be seated, walk to the floor above to experience the viewing gallery, a 360-degree area with a bar.
+No, it’s not one of those bars where they pester you to order; you can simply walk around and enjoy the amazing panorama from the heart of London.

-Once you are seated, overlooking the City, you understand the reason for the tip and can finally get down to the menu, a menu that is “modern European” therefore a bit French, Italian and also British.
-With no unnecessary creams of the classic French cuisine, more variety than the beloved Italian cuisine, and trends coming from Spain and Germany.
-It’s a creation of Polish chef Krzysztof Zachwieja, recently appointed (September 2013) to bring Paramount to a higher level – metaphorically, unless there are planning permissions I’m not aware of.
+Once you are seated overlooking the City, you can finally get down to the menu.
+Described as “modern European”, it includes French, Italian and also British cuisine – with none of the unnecessary cream of classic French cookery; more variety than the beloved Italian tradition; and trends coming from Spain and Germany.
+It’s the creation of Polish chef Krzysztof Zachwieja, recently appointed (September 2013) to bring Paramount to a higher level – metaphorically, unless there are planning permissions I’m not aware of.

-It’s a Monday night and the restaurant is full, the clientele is smart but not snob (pretty much the opposite of what you can find at Chiltern Firehouse) and the atmosphere is very pleasant.
-It’s a high-end place, drinks shift between £12 and £15 but if you fancy champagne you can get a delicious glass of Larmandier-Bernier for a very decent £13.
+It’s a Monday night and the restaurant is full, the clientele is smart but not snobby (pretty much the opposite of what you might find at Chiltern Firehouse) and the atmosphere is very pleasant.
+It’s a high-end place; drinks shift between £12 and £15 but if you fancy champagne you can get a delicious glass of Larmandier-Bernier for a very decent £13.

 On a trendy black lacquer wood table, you’ll be served a classic portion of bread and butter as you wait for your mains.

-We opted for the Pan Seared Foie Gras, Shallots, William Pear & Smoked Onion and Scottish Lobster, Island of Wight Tomato, Piquillo Pepper Emulsion & Tomato Consommé.
-The foie gras is a joy for your mouth (try not to think about how the duck was force-fed), a little too thinly cut but very tasty and perfectly cooked.
+We opt for the Pan Seared Foie Gras, Shallots, William Pear & Smoked Onion and Scottish Lobster, Island of Wight Tomato, Piquillo Pepper Emulsion & Tomato Consommé.
+The foie gras is a joy for your mouth (if you try not to think about how the duck was force-fed), a little too thinly cut but very tasty and perfectly cooked.
 The pear purée it comes with and the two different onions (shallot and smoked onion) create a perfect balance.
-The lobster looks great and it’s very refreshing – it’s a cold course and I didn’t expect that.
-Every ingredient carries a distinct aroma but it lacks that x-factor that should result from combining them.
-The glass of Sauvignon Blanc, Marlborough 2012 by Momo, from New Zealand, is a good pairing for it.
+The lobster looks great and it’s very refreshing – it’s a cold course, which I don’t expect.
+Every ingredient carries a distinct aroma but the plate lacks that spark that should result from combining each element.
+The glass of Sauvignon Blanc, Marlborough 2012 by Momo, from New Zealand, proves a good pairing.

 Some people are more interested in starters.
-Chefs feel free to experiment further and be bold, starters are also less expensive so we are unconsciously more inclined to take a risk.
-It’s true, there’s more room for fun with the menu in hand, but at the end of the day the most exciting moment is still the main course.
+Chefs feel free to experiment further and be bold, and starters are also less expensive so we are unconsciously more inclined to take a risk.
+It’s true, there’s more room for fun with the menu, but at the end of the day, the most exciting moment is still the main course.

-The courses are both very good, especially the duck: the exquisite medium-rare effect that offers you a well caramelised coating and pink centre.
+The courses are both very good, especially the duck: the exquisite medium-rare cookery offers you a well-caramelised coating and a pink centre.
 All the vegetables in the dish are where you want them to be and create that x-factor when combined in your mouth.
 Especially when you are also sipping a glass of Pinot Noir, Marlborough & Henderson 2011 by Babich East Coast (again from New Zealand).
 The highlight of the trio of beef cuts is the super-soft braised short rib (I guess it’s cooked for at least twelve hours), although the rib eye and bone marrow are good as well.
-I love to use purple sprouting broccoli with meat so that’s another plus; on the other hand the parsnip purée is not mind-blowing.
+I love to use purple sprouting broccoli with meat so that’s another plus; though on the other hand, the parsnip purée is not mind-blowing.

-Dessert moment can be risky but luckily the chef played it safe offering only the classics.
-Without a doubt, I go with the Warm Valhrona Chocolate Fondant, White Chocolate Ice Cream & White Chocolate Sauce and we also try the Tahitian Vanilla Crème Brulée & Cinnamon Tuile.
-Both solid desserts, no excitement and no disappointment.
+The fateful dessert can always be a risky end to a meal, but luckily the chef plays it safe offering only the classics.
+Without hesitation, I go with the Warm Valhrona Chocolate Fondant, White Chocolate Ice Cream & White Chocolate Sauce and we also try the Tahitian Vanilla Crème Brulée & Cinnamon Tuile.
+Both are solid dishes, offering neither excitement or disappointment.

-Paramount is a place to try, if you have never been it’s time to go and experience a pleasant and unpretentious fine-dining evening.
-If you have been in the past, forget that, it’s totally different now and is becoming another pin on London’s foodie hotspots map.
+Paramount is a place worth trying: if you’ve never been it’s time to go and experience a pleasant and unpretentious fine-dining evening; if you have been in the past, forget your last visit – it’s totally different now and is becoming another pin on London’s map of foodie hotspots.